emoodyv/kickstarter-analysis/README.md

 From this data a conclusion was able to be reached.

 ### Analysis of Outcomes Based on Goals
+Much like the need to analyze the data based on the start data it was important to Louise that the Kickstarter data be investigated based on the campaign’s original goal.
+Accordingly, the only campaigns scrutinized were the those with the subcategory of theater plays.
+From there excel was used to count the amount and percentage of projects that succeeded, failed, and were canceled.
+These tallies were then put in perspective of the original goal that the project had.
+Below is the table that was generated:

 ### Challenges and Difficulties Encountered